 Your prognosis could be better than you fear.

 Tom Harrington is a principal at The Employment Law Group, P.C.
-Madeline Cook is an associate at the firm.
+At the time of publication, Madeline Cook was an associate at the firm.